540co/govalert/README.md

 - `esri/request`: Allows ArcGIS to make its own external calls for resources.
 - `esri/geometry/Polygon`: Definition of a geometric polygon.
 - `esri/symbols/SimpleFillSymbol`: Represents a fillable graphics object.
+- `esri/core/watchUtils`: Respond in real-time to map events.
+- `esri/geometry/support/webMercatorUtils`: Support Mercator computations.
+- `esri/widgets/search`: Feature for location search on the map.

 Any ArcGIS library can simply be listed in the require, and it will be automatically pulled in by the main ArcGIS script.

 ## APIs

 All our constructed APIs operate off the same base URL as generated via stitch: `"https://us-east-1.aws.webhooks.mongodb-stitch.com/api/client/v2.0/app/540-1-vvypp/service`.

-In addition, each endpoint expects a query parameter secret which verifies the authenticity of the call.

 ### /contracts
-_Search for government contracts based on zip code, county, state, latitude / longitude, or UGC location code._
+_Search for government contracts within a boundary of latitude and longitude._

-The `/contracts` webhook exposes a means to find contracts based on some location data.
-In the context of this application, the call will typically employ UGC code, as this is the most straightforward means of searching via the data returned by NWS alert data.
+The `/contracts` webhook exposes a means to find contracts based on location, and by goverment agency.
+In the context of this application, the call will receive the bounds of the map as it is currently being viewed by the user, and use this data to return a set of data to fit that view, reducing the load of data passed to the client.

-To make a query against some location, call the `/contracts` endpoint with a query parameter of one of `[zip, county, state, latitude, longitude, ugc]`.
+To make a query against some location, call the `/contracts` endpoint with the following query parameters: `minlat`, `minlong`, `maxlat`, `maxlong`.

+You can also include the `agency` parameter to filter by fuzzy text search against the related goverment agency to which the contract relates.

+The `limit` parameter allows a manual limit to be set on how many records will maximally be returned by the query -- this is the limit on the records returned by the `database`, and may be further pared down by data processing before being returned to the client.
+If no limit is set, the default is used.
+The record limit is capped to avoid problematically long wait times, so if an extremely high number is provided, the call may return fewer records than expected.

+Lastly, setting the `logging` parameter to `1` will cause the stitch service to log certain key pieces of information to the stitch console, which may help in debugging.

+Example:
-So for instance a call to `<base-url>/contracts/incoming_webhook/contracts?secret=<app-secret>&ugc=IAC063` would return something like this (part of the actual result as of 4/15/19):
+A call to `<base-url>/contracts/incoming_webhook/contracts?minlong=-92.25024146963212&minlat=37.081096253901&maxlong=-74.03490943838696&maxlat=42.1549069163147` would return something like the following:
 ```
 ...
 "data":[